-A doctorate degree in psychology typically requires 4 to 7 years of graduate-level education following the completion of a bachelor’s or master’s degree in psychology.
+A doctorate degree in psychology typically requires four to seven years of graduate-level education following the completion of a bachelor’s or master’s degree in psychology.
 While some doctorate programs require candidates to first obtain a master’s degree in psychology others will accept applicants with a bachelor’s degree.
 Before you enroll in a bachelor’s degree program, you may want to figure out if you’re going to earn a doctorate degree in psychology, and if so where.
 There are several psychology programs offered by accredited universities that will allow you to earn your bachelor’s and master’s degree in psychology simultaneously, whereby preparing you for entry into a doctorate program.
-These accelerated programs can enable you shorten the overall amount of time it takes to complete the education requirements to become a licensed practicing psychologist.
+These accelerated programs can enable you to shorten the overall amount of time it takes to complete the education requirements to become a licensed practicing psychologist.

 The following are the 12 most popular psychology careers and the minimum educational requirements in these fields.